SModelS/smodels/docs/manual/source/Installation.rst

 should install the entire project, compile the internal Pythia and NLL-fast versions using gfortran.
 It should also resolve the external dependencies, i.e. install the Python libraries listed above using e.g. *pip*.
-If the python libraries are installed in a system folder (as is the default behavior), it will be necessary to run the install command with superuser privilege.
+If the Python libraries are installed in a system folder (as is the default behavior), it will be necessary to run the install command with superuser privilege.
 Alternatively, one can run setup.py with the argument "--user".